Azure-Samples/azure-sql-db-fusioncache/README.md

 For more we can read the official FusionCache [docs](https://github.com/jodydonetti/ZiggyCreatures.FusionCache).

-Basically, this will be our journey:
+Basically, this is the ideal result:

 ![Two sample graphs showing the results of using FusionCache in our service](/docs/stepbystep-intro.png)